-ExpressVPN is the best China VPN on the market – and it doesn't make any sacrifices in usability to achieve that status.
-While it works perfectly in Beijing and Shenzhen, it'll also keep you covered in London, Seoul or rural Mississippi.
+ExpressVPN is the best service overall, and it has historically worked very well as a China VPN too.
+However, it doesn't make any sacrifices in the process – while it works well in Beijing and Shenzhen, it'll also keep you covered in London, Seoul or rural Mississippi.

 Security is excellent, with AES-256 encryption and a selection of protocols, plus a kill switch, Perfect Forward Secrecy and split tunnelling – which will let you route certain apps through the VPN while leaving others untouched.

-Connection speeds are rapid and reliable, and with servers in India, Hong Kong, Mongolia, South Korea and Laos, wherever you are in China there's a server nearby (relatively speaking).
+In our hands-on ExpressVPN review, connection speeds remained rapid and reliable, and with servers in India, Hong Kong, Mongolia, South Korea and Laos, wherever you are in China there's a server nearby (relatively speaking).
 That also means you'll have a good selection to choose from in the very unlikely event that the server you're using fails.

 The fact that no servers are run by ExpressVPN in mainland China means the service isn't subject to the data-handling laws domestic companies are, and as such it can also guarantee that it stores no information that can identify you – excellent if you want to be sure your activity is kept totally private.

-If it doesn't work how you want it to, you'll be covered by a 30-day money-back guarantee for peace of mind.
-However, we're convinced there's not a better service out there.
+If you want to test out ExpressVPN, you'll be covered by a 30-day money-back guarantee for peace of mind.